patricia-haumer/Investigating-Gender-bias-in-Music-Recommendation-Systems/data/README.md

   Raw user listening data from Last.fm.
 Includes artist-track-user interactions used for recommender modeling and fairness evaluation.

 - **`artists.csv`**
-  Contains metadata about artists, such as names and IDs used for joining with gender information.
+  Contains metadata about artists, such as names and IDs used for joining with gender information.lij **Note**: Due to its large size, this file is not hosted in the GitHub repository.
+  👉 You can download it from: [Link](https://drive.google.com/file/d/1z8mnEmztfy_FqOv1R71fC5KXesjNmU_u/view?usp=drive_link)

 - **`lastfm_enriched_with_gender.csv`**
   The Last.fm dataset enriched with gender metadata using the MusicBrainz API and custom mappings.
   Used for evaluating demographic representation and fairness metrics.